Zero Carbon Operation

 Zero Carbon Technology tracks the development of large-scale energy sources not yet widely seen on the GB Transmission System to understand the properties of these new technologies.
 Using this information, as well as knowledge of expected roll-out and upcoming policy, the team assesses the potential impacts these emerging technologies may have on the operation of the future GB energy system.

-The Zero Carbon Technologies team are requesting feedback on hybrid metering arrangements for BM Units and co-located technologies up until 21 February 2025.
-This is part of a continuation of our work to understand the requirements of technologies which are co-located and identify the value of making wider market changes related to hybrid metering solutions for all market participants.
-Please refer to the attached document for further information on why we’re requesting feedback, including what we hope to achieve from this work programme.
-You can also contact us via [email protected] if you have any questions.
+The Zero Carbon Technologies team requested industry feedback on hybrid metering arrangements for BM Units and co-located technologies from 31 January to 28 February 2025.
+The team is now reviewing the feedback received and will provide an update in due course, along with a proposed schedule for future engagement.
+Please refer to the attached document below for further information on why we were requesting feedback, including what we hope to achieve from this work programme.
+Should you have any questions, please feel free to reach out to us at [email protected].